 How to Grow a Neptune Tomato Plant

 Neptune tomato plants develop fruit early to mid-season, usually taking 67 days to reach maturity.
 The fruits themselves are bright red and juicy, weighing about 4 oz.
-(113 g.) and growing in clusters of 2 to 4.
+(113 g.) and growing in clusters of two to four.

-The vines are determinate and bushy, usually reaching 2 to 4 feet (0.6-1.2 m.) in height and growing its fruits on short, stubby stems.
+The vines are determinate and bushy, usually reaching 2 to 4 feet (61 cm. to 1 m.) in height and growing its fruits on short, stubby stems.
 They can be grown in very large containers if necessary.

 Like most tomato varieties, they need full sun, warm weather, and rich soil in order to produce to their full potential with similar care requirements.